Integrating WebRTC Phone into Web Pages Using CommPeak

 <div id="durationTimer">N/A</div>

-To authenticate your application, you’ll need to fetch a JWT token.
-Check the code below that uses the fetch function, as outlined in the official documentation (replace with the actual link if available):
+To authenticate your application, you'll need to fetch a JWT token.
+The code below uses the fetch function, as outlined in the official documentation:

 const getJwtToken = async function() {